CleverCloud/doc.clever-cloud.com/runtimes/ruby/ruby-rack.md

 ## Introduction

-Currently, the Clever Cloud supports Rack-based applications.
+Currently, Clever Cloud supports Rack-based applications.
 Created in 2007, Rack has become the de-facto standard for ruby web applications.